winitzki/scall/tutorial/programming_dhall.md

 Although Dhall does not support recursive types directly, we have seen in previous chapters that least fixpoints and greatest fixpoints can be encoded in Dhall.
 Those encodings are built using the function types and the universal quantifier.
-The constructions in the previous subsections show how to build functor and contrafunctor instances for types involving those features.
+The constructions in the previous subsections show how to build functor and contrafunctor evidence values for types involving those features.
 So, in principle we already know enough to build functor or contrafunctor evidence (as appropriate) for arbitrary recursive type constructors.
 Here we will show the Dhall code for those combinators.